computerclubkec/microprocessor/programs/8085/README.md

 - [x] [q34](q34.asm): WAP to read BCD number stored at memory location 2020H and converts it into binary equivalent and finally stores that binary pattern into memory location 2030H.
 [Note: BCD number is the combination from 0 to 9]
 - [x] [q35](q35.asm): A set of eight data bytes (4 Pairs) are stored in memory locations starting from 1040H.
 WAP to add two bytes at a time and store the sum in same memory location, sum replacing the first byte and the carry replacing the second byte.
 If any pair does not generate a carry,the memory location of the second byte should be cleared i.e. store 00H over there.
 - [x] [q36](q36.asm): A set of six data bytes is stored starting from memory location 2050H.
 The set includes some blank spaces (bytes with zero values).
 WAP to eliminate the blanks from the block.
 - [x] [q37](q37.asm): For ten bytes data starting from 1120H, write a program to sort the reading in ascending and in descending order.
+- [x] [q38](q38.asm): There are two tables holding twenty data whose starting address is 3000H and 3020H respectively.
+WAP to add the content of first table with the content of second table having same array index.
+Store sum and carry into the third and fourth table indexing from 3040H and 3060H respectively.
+- [x] [q39](q39.asm): We have a list of data stored at memory location starting at 2050H.
+The end of the data array is indicated by data byte 00H.
+Add the set of readings.
+Display the sum at Port 1 and total carry at Port 2.
-- [ ] [q38](q38.asm): WAP in 8085 to count number of 1-bits in each of 15 bytes starting at D000H and store counts consecutively at D010H.
+- [ ] [q40](q40.asm): WAP in 8085 to count number of 1-bits in each of 15 bytes starting at D000H and store counts consecutively at D010H.
-- [ ] [q39](q39.asm): WAP in 8085 to rotate each byte of a 32-byte table at E000H right by 3 positions and store results at E020H.
+- [ ] [q41](q41.asm): WAP in 8085 to rotate each byte of a 32-byte table at E000H right by 3 positions and store results at E020H.
-- [ ] [q40](q40.asm): WAP in 8085 to swap two blocks of 10 bytes: block A at 9000H and block B at 9010H.
+- [ ] [q42](q42.asm): WAP in 8085 to swap two blocks of 10 bytes: block A at 9000H and block B at 9010H.
-- [ ] [q41](q41.asm): WAP in 8085 to increment each of 20 BCD digits at 4300H by 1 (with BCD correction) and store results at 4314H.
+- [ ] [q43](q43.asm): WAP in 8085 to increment each of 20 BCD digits at 4300H by 1 (with BCD correction) and store results at 4314H.
-- [ ] [q42](q42.asm): WAP in 8085 to search for a byte key in a table starting at B000H (length at BFFFH).
+- [ ] [q44](q44.asm): WAP in 8085 to search for a byte key in a table starting at B000H (length at BFFFH).
 If found, store offset at B100H else store FFH.
-- [ ] [q43](q43.asm): WAP in 8085 to compute factorial of a number (≤8) stored at 7000H using subroutine FACT.
+- [ ] [q45](q45.asm): WAP in 8085 to compute factorial of a number (≤8) stored at 7000H using subroutine FACT.
 Store result at 7001H–7002H.
-- [ ] [q44](q44.asm): WAP in 8085 to count how many of 40 bytes at 8200H are greater than 7FH and store count at 8300H.
+- [ ] [q46](q46.asm): WAP in 8085 to count how many of 40 bytes at 8200H are greater than 7FH and store count at 8300H.
-- [ ] [q45](q45.asm): WAP in 8085 to convert 8 ASCII digits from 6100H into packed BCD and store result at 6110H.
+- [ ] [q47](q47.asm): WAP in 8085 to convert 8 ASCII digits from 6100H into packed BCD and store result at 6110H.
-- [ ] [q46](q46.asm): WAP in 8085 to compute average of 16 signed 8-bit numbers stored at 9400H and store result at 9410H.
+- [ ] [q48](q48.asm): WAP in 8085 to compute average of 16 signed 8-bit numbers stored at 9400H and store result at 9410H.
-- [ ] [q47](q47.asm): WAP in 8085 to left-shift each byte of a 25-byte table at A200H by 2 bits.
+- [ ] [q49](q49.asm): WAP in 8085 to left-shift each byte of a 25-byte table at A200H by 2 bits.
 Store shifted data at A219H and number of carries at A232H.
-- [ ] [q48](q48.asm): WAP in 8085 to add two 16-bit numbers stored at 5000H and 5002H.
+- [ ] [q50](q50.asm): WAP in 8085 to add two 16-bit numbers stored at 5000H and 5002H.
 Store 16-bit sum at 5004H.
-- [ ] [q49](q49.asm): WAP in 8085 to reverse a block of 20 bytes beginning at C500H.
+- [ ] [q51](q51.asm): WAP in 8085 to reverse a block of 20 bytes beginning at C500H.
-- [ ] [q50](q50.asm): WAP in 8085 to replace all occurrences of AAH with 55H in a table starting at D200H (length at D1FFH).
+- [ ] [q52](q52.asm): WAP in 8085 to replace all occurrences of AAH with 55H in a table starting at D200H (length at D1FFH).
-- [ ] [q51](q51.asm): WAP in 8085 to implement a delay subroutine DELAY that produces delay proportional to count in register B.
+- [ ] [q53](q53.asm): WAP in 8085 to implement a delay subroutine DELAY that produces delay proportional to count in register B.
-- [ ] [q52](q52.asm): WAP in 8085 to add two arrays element-wise: array1 at 6000H, array2 at 6010H (length=10).
+- [ ] [q54](q54.asm): WAP in 8085 to add two arrays element-wise: array1 at 6000H, array2 at 6010H (length=10).
 Store results at 6020H and set 602AH=01H if any carry occurs.
-- [ ] [q53](q53.asm): WAP in 8085 to convert 30 ASCII characters starting at 9200H to uppercase and copy to 9300H.
+- [ ] [q55](q55.asm): WAP in 8085 to convert 30 ASCII characters starting at 9200H to uppercase and copy to 9300H.
-- [ ] [q54](q54.asm): WAP in 8085 to check parity of each byte in a 50-byte table at A300H and store 01H at A400H if even parity else 00H.
+- [ ] [q56](q56.asm): WAP in 8085 to check parity of each byte in a 50-byte table at A300H and store 01H at A400H if even parity else 00H.
-- [ ] [q55](q55.asm): WAP in 8085 to divide a 16-bit number at 7400H by an 8-bit divisor at 7402H.
+- [ ] [q57](q57.asm): WAP in 8085 to divide a 16-bit number at 7400H by an 8-bit divisor at 7402H.
 Store quotient at 7404H–7405H and remainder at 7406H.(Similar to 2070, New Back)
-- [ ] [q56](q56.asm): WAP in 8085 to concatenate two tables: T1 at B100H, T2 at B200H.
+- [ ] [q58](q58.asm): WAP in 8085 to concatenate two tables: T1 at B100H, T2 at B200H.
 Copy them into B300H and store final length at B2FFH.
-- [ ] [q57](q57.asm): WAP to find the 2’s complement of a number stored at memory location C100H and store the result at C101H.
+- [ ] [q59](q59.asm): WAP to find the 2’s complement of a number stored at memory location C100H and store the result at C101H.
 Use subroutines for complement and add operations.